 How much does the test cost?

 Once I pass the exam, how do I become licensed?

-Board staff will provide you with a licensing application.
+Program staff will provide you with a licensing application.
 Complete the application and return it to this office with appropriate fees.

 Can I get licensed using my United States Coast Guard license?